cafe-hamsaye/cafe-manager/README.md

 # Cafe Manager

 Cafe Manager is a comprehensive, full-stack web application designed to streamline cafe operations.
-It features a user-friendly interface for customers and a powerful admin panel for staff to manage the menu and users.
+It features a user-friendly interface for customers and a powerful admin panel for administrators to manage the menu and users.
 The frontend is built with Vue.js, and the backend is powered by Django.

 ## Features